We Dissect Protocols

 Manufactured by Agilent Technologies

-Sourced in United States, China
+Sourced in United States, Germany, China

 The Stratagene Mx3000P cycler is a real-time PCR system designed for quantitative gene expression analysis.
 It features a compact design, a powerful yet intuitive software interface, and a range of detection options to support various experimental needs.